 Calico ingests threat feeds that identify IP addresses for known bad actors such as botnets.
 Any ingress or egress traffic to those IPs is automatically blocked and can be configured to generate alerts.
 In addition, traffic to VPNs and TOR exit nodes is blocked and triggers alerts when detected.
 Firewalls often detect and block traffic associated with known bad actors, but don’t have visibility into which pod is infected.
 Our threat feed can pinpoint and report on the exact source of malicious traffic.

 Calico Enterprise can alert on unauthorized changes to your cluster and security policies as well as known attack patterns such as domain generation algorithms (DGA).
 Alerts are available out-of-the-box and can be customized and augmented by your security researchers or Tigera’s.

-Port scans, IP sweeps, and service byte anomalies can all be indicators that your environment has been compromised and is hosting an advanced persistent threat (APT).
+Port scans, IP sweeps, and service byte anomalies can all be indicators that your environment has been compromised and is hosting an APT.
 Our solution detects and alerts on that activity and can quarantine those workloads.

 We can also detect and prevent OWASP Top 10 attacks targeting your microservices.

 A small set of your workloads may have access to sensitive data, and you will want to provide supplemental detection and alerting for those microservices.